-- Some long term job openings for Social Scientists, Community Planners, and, believe it or not, Geographers!!
+- Some job openings for Social Scientists, Community Planners, and, believe it or not, Geographers!!
 (I think you apply and they are taking lots of people over a long time) in Illinois, Minnesota, and Missouri.
-Closes April 18th (2017).
+Close April 18th.

 - Expedia is hiring Geographers again.
 NOT A GIS Position!